+Although the DMWW Pension Plan was frozen at December 31, 2013, contributions to the plan will continue for some time.
+One of the main principles of pension funding is that the cost of retirement benefits for a current employee should be paid during the years of service of that employee.
+Although frozen, benefits will continue to be funded over the remaining working years of employees.

+DMWW uses the services of the Principal Financial Group to prepare an annual actuarial valuation of the pension plan.
+Included in the valuation is the calculation of an "actuarially determined contribution (ADC)" for the pension plan.
+The ADC for 2017 is \$1,029,589.

+FISCAL IMPACT:

-SUBJECT: Pension Plan Actuarial Va lluation SUMMARY: Although the DMWW Pension Plan was time.
-One of the main principles of pens be paid during the years of service of the remaining working years of employees. sion funding is that the cost of retireme ent benefits for a current employee should on of an "actuarially determined contri al actuarial valuation of the pension plan. bution (ADC)" for the pension plan.
-(This 016 is \$796,578.
-FISCAL IMPACT: The Actuarially Determined Contributio n (ADC) is included in the DMWW be udget annually.
-RECOMMENDED ACTION: Receive and file Pension Plan Actuarial Valuation BOARD REQUIRED ACTION: Motion to receive and file Pension Plan Actuarial Valuation / , Peggy Freese (date) Chief Financial Officer (date) William G. Stowe (date) CEO and General Manager
+The Actuarially Determined Contribution (ADC) is included in the DMWW budget annually.

+RECOMMENDED ACTION: Receive and file Pension Plan Actuarial Valuation BOARD REQUIRED ACTION: Motion to receive and file Pension Plan Actuarial Valuation Peggy Freese (date) (date) William G. Stowe (date) Chief Financial Officer CEO and General Manager